kellewic/compass/README.md

 ### Functionality

-This app is purely visual and runs no searches.
-It does pull some content dynamically via JavaScript.
-Only links and content from [Splunk's website](https://splunk.com) are used in the app.
+This app runs no searches and only links content from [Splunk's website](https://splunk.com).

 ### Support